danielyaba/gcp-terraform-modules/f5-bigip/README.md

 * Modify the template file under ```metadata_startup_script``` with the appropriate template file name
 * Download the latest RPM from [F5-Declerative-Onboarding Github repository](https://github.com/F5Networks/f5-declarative-onboarding/releases) and locate the file under ```data``` directory
 * Create a bucket and upload the file into the bucket:
+Save the RPM in the bucket on the same directory as the file from Github For example: f5-declerative-onboarding/v1.41.0/f5-declarative-onboarding-1.41.0-8.noarch.rpm
 ```
 resource "google_storage_bucket" "f5-packages-bucket" {
   name          = "f5-rpms-bucket"